Abhishek Bachchan: Career

-2000–2009: Debut, setback and resurgence
+2000–2003: Debut and initial struggles

 In 2000, Bachchan made his film debut playing the male lead in J. P. Dutta's war drama Refugee opposite Kareena Kapoor, who was also making her debut in the film.
-Although the film only performed moderately well at the box office, both Bachchan and Kapoor received positive reviews for their performances.
-Film critic Taran Adarsh wrote that he "has all it takes to emerge a competent actor in years to come.
+Although the film was an average grosser at the box office, both Bachchan and Kapoor received positive reviews for their performances.
+Film critic Taran Adarsh of Bollywood Hungama wrote that he "has all it takes to emerge a competent actor in years to come.
 Even in his debut-making film, Abhishek comes across as a fine actor and lives up to his family name."

-Bachchan also shot for a cameo in the 2001 film Kabhi Khushi Kabhie Gham..., a scene which was later edited out of the film.
+Bachchan next appeared opposite Keerthi Reddy in Tera Jadoo Chal Gayaa, portraying an artist who falls in a one-sided love.
+The movie was neither commercially nor critically well-received.
+His third release of the year, Dhai Akshar Prem Ke, was a remake of the 1995 American film A Walk in the Clouds and turned out to be a box office flop.
+In 2001, he starred in Bas Itna Sa Khwaab Hai, which failed to gain a wide audience theatrically.
+He also shot for a cameo in the 2001 film Kabhi Khushi Kabhie Gham, a scene which was later edited out of the film.